 This is for hundreds of people but in particular the following -Ralph Steiner who knew there was something very wrong and tried to save me.
 Sorry Ralph I’d pulled up the drawbridge.
 For Danny Connolley – mate you knew the dice were loaded but you tried your guts out anyway.
 For John Keane for treating me like a man when I needed desperately to be valued by somebody.
-And for dozens of others who I either shut out completely (you know who you are) or just pushed away with complete ruthlesseness.
+And for dozens of others who I either shut out completely (you know who you are) or just pushed away with complete ruthlessness.
 This is a reason, not an excuse.
-Finally its for Steve Bisinella for having the courage to speak up.
+Finally its for all those that had the courage to speak up.

 The moment has replayed in my head thousands of times.
 There isn’t a week go by that I don’t remember it in minute detail.

 The ball bounces high and seems to glisten in the morning sun’s rays as it reaches its apex.
-I have read it perfectly and am running on to it.
-I know what I’m about to do, I will gather it in my right arm, steady and kick it to the Centre Half Forward who is in good position.
-It is a moment in time a moment in thousands of moments of hundreds of games of football that I played.
+I have read it perfectly off the pack and am running on to it.
+I know what I’m about to do, I will gather it in my right arm, sprint clear, steady and kick it to the advantage of the Centre Half Forward who has made good position.
+It is a moment in time – a moment in thousands of moments of hundreds of games of football that I played.
 It is a perfect moment.
-I have read the play beautifully, I will deliver well.
+I have read the play beautifully, I will deliver the ball well.
 I belong to this team.

-It is the last perfect moment on a football field that I can remember.
+It is the last perfect moment on a football field that I can remember clearly.

-I was born to play Australian Rules football.
+I believe that I was born to play Australian Rules football.
 People laugh when I say that.
 I’m not big and I’m not lightning fast, but my head made up for those shortcomings.
 I could read the play better than anybody I ever played with and my vision was better than most.
 I always knew who was free and where they were.
-It’s a talent that you can’t teach and good coach’s value.
+It’s a talent that you can’t teach and good coaches value.

 Of course playing Under 15s was a step up in class.
 I understood that and I was coming in to the squad from outside, but it was quickly apparent to me that I was in the best 18 and I could have filled any number of spots.
 I wasn’t big enough to play up the spine but I could fit anywhere down the flanks.
-It took four rounds but I got in and I fitted well.
+It took four rounds to make the starting line up but I got in and I fitted well.